jaksticks/Fantasy-Premier-League/README.md

 Use notebook "gradio" to spin up an interactive dashboard for player analysis.

-To update latest data and run projections, run
+To update latest data and run projections, activate your virtual environment and run
 ```
 python src/fpl_analysis.py <latest_gameweek>
 ```